-Investors in Venezuela may purchase and pay for Bonds in Bolívares at the official exchange rate of Bs.4.30 = U.S.\$1.00.
-Purchases must be made by or through a financial institution that is regulated by the Venezuelan Banking Superintendent (Superintendencia de Bancos y Otras Instituciones Financieras) or financial institutions that have been established by the Republic, that has an account at Banco Central by instructing Banco Central to debit the institution's account in Bolívares in an amount equal to the purchase price of the Bonds at the official exchange rate.
+Investors in Venezuela may purchase and pay for Bonds in Bolívares at the official exchange rate of Bs.2.15 = U.S.\$1.00.
+Purchases must be made by or through a financial institution or broker/dealer that has an account at Banco Central by instructing Banco Central to debit the institution's account in Bolívares in an amount equal to the purchase price of the Bonds at the official exchange rate.